igarash1/igarash1.github.io/about.md

 permalink: /about/
 ---

 Hi!
 I'm an undergraduate student majoring in mathematics.
+You might know me by seeing the followings :

 [Github](https://github.com/igarash1)